 If your mobile home was built before 1977, you will need to complete an Ownership Change Request for a Pre-1977 Mobile Home (Form AB-38).

-Return Form AB-38 to the local DOR county office in the same county as the mobile home.
+Return Form AB-38 to the local DOR field office.

 You need to have form AB-38 notarized or attach a notarized bill of sale or a signed-off title contract for purchase.

 Before you move a mobile or manufactured home on any public road, you need to fill out the Mobile/Manufactured Home Moving Declaration (Form AB-6), available from your local County Treasurer’s Office.

 You need to pay all delinquent or current property taxes at the same time you purchase the moving declaration.
 (15-24-206, MCA)